Updated Jan 19, 2026

 Temperature

-Spring mattresses have an open-cell design that increases airflow.
+Spring mattresses allow for increased airflow between the coils.
 However, in recent years, many memory foams also now include cooling gels and advanced open-cell structure to help regulate body temperature.

-If you’re set on a memory foam mattress but are looking for cooling properties, choose one with open-cell foam or foam with gel pods as opposed to traditional foam.
-Check out some of our best cooling mattresses for your ideal sleeping temperature.
+If you’re set on a memory foam mattress but are looking for cooling properties, choose one with open-cell foam or foam with Snow technology as opposed to traditional foam.
+Check out some of our best cooling mattresses, including the Snow or Snow Max models, for your ideal sleeping temperature.

 Best option: Cooling foam mattress or Spring mattress